Putin seeking control in Russian cabinet selection

-At stake is the future of Russia’s privatisation programme and the drive to diversify a $1.7 trillion Russian economy still heavily dependent on oil and gas exports, which yield half of all state revenues.
+At stake is the future of Russia’s privatization program and the drive to diversify a $1.7 trillion Russian economy still heavily dependent on oil and gas exports, which yield half of all state revenues.

 “It will be Putin’s cabinet,” said Lilia Shevtsova, a senior associate at the Carnegie Moscow Center think-tank who is an author and expert on Putin.